AP sources: Raid on Trump lawyer about payments to women - Philly

-Public corruption prosecutors in the U.S. Attorney's office in Manhattan are trying to determine if there was any fraud related to the payments to Karen McDougal and Stormy Daniels, according to one of the people.
-McDougal, a former playmate, was paid $150,000 by the parent company of the National Enquirer for her story, though the magazine never published it.
-Cohen paid $130,000 to Daniels as part of an agreement, made before the 2016 election, to keep her from going public with her allegations.
+Public corruption prosecutors in the U.S. attorney's office in Manhattan are trying to determine if there was any fraud related to the payments to Karen McDougal and Stormy Daniels, according to one of the people.
+McDougal, a former Playmate, was paid $150,000 by the parent company of the National Enquirer for her story, though the magazine never published it.
+Cohen paid $130,000 to Daniels as part of an agreement, made before the 2016 election, to keep her from going public.

-A warrant used in the raid Monday specifically authorized agents to seize records related to McDougal, said one of the people, who demanded anonymity to discuss the confidential details.
+A warrant used in the raid Monday specifically authorized agents to seize records related to McDougal, said one of the people, who spoke on condition of anonymity to discuss the confidential details.

-The payments appear to be part of a pattern of Trump' self-described fixer trying to shield the businessman-turned-politician from embarrassing press by buying women's silence.
+The payments appear to be part of a pattern of Trump's self-described fixer trying to shield the businessman-turned-politician from embarrassing press by buying women's silence.

+Investigators also sought bank records and communications with the Trump campaign, according to a third person familiar with the investigation, who also spoke on condition of anonymity to discuss the confidential details.

+The warrants also sought business records on Cohen's dealings in the taxi industry, the person said.
+Cohen owns several medallions for New York City yellow cabs that allow them to pick up passengers on the street.

-The new details on the Cohen raid, first reported by The New York Times, emerged as the president boiled over on Twitter about it and evidence that investigators are zeroing in on his inner circle.
+The new details on the Cohen raid emerged as the president boiled over on Twitter about it and evidence that investigators are zeroing in on his inner circle.
 The raid on Cohen was not carried out by special counsel Robert Mueller's team.

 But the president's ire has been directed at Mueller and his boss, Deputy Attorney General Rod Rosenstein.
 On Monday, Trump called Mueller's investigation "an attack on our country" and suggested he was considering firing the special counsel.